gnoesiboe/run-concurrently/README.md

 }
 ```

-You can also place the configuration outside the `package.json` and into a seperate file.
+You can also place the configuration outside the `package.json` and into a separate JSON file.
 For this task to find it, you have to use the `--config` option to supply the server path to it.
 See below for more information.

 ### CLI command usage